apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ## Remote Process Groups

 MiNiFi can be used to send data using the Site to Site protocol (via a Remote Process Group) or a Processor.
 These properties configure the Remote Process Groups that use Site-To-Site to send data to a core instance.
+The proxy settings are for HTTP Site-To-Site.

 *Property*         | *Description*
 -------------------| -------------